nesterione/nesterione.github.io/cv.md

 Role: Tech Leader in Machine Learning/ AI Architect / Backend / MLOps

-Business oriented, have a product mindset and metrics driven.
+Business oriented, have a product mindset and metrics-driven.
 Have ambitions to become a CTO.
-I'm interested in creating new Data Driven products, I'm good at prototyping and fast hypothesis validation.
+I'm interested in creating new Data-driven products, I'm good at prototyping and fast hypothesis validation.

 ---

 Currently, I'm playing roles: **Lead Machine Learning Engineer, AI Architect, Resource Manager and Delivery Manager**.
-Before I have experience with machine learning engineering, mlops, data engineering, information retrial and backend.
+Before I had experience with machine learning engineering, MLOps, data engineering, information retrial and backend.

-I'm business-oriented, focused on problem-solving and metrics, not just implementing a technical solution.
+I'm business-oriented, focused on problem-solving and metrics, not only implementing a technical solution.
 I'm excited about building new products and I have the strong technical knowledge to build complex AI-driven solutions.
 I'm interested in having a strong connection with business goals.
 In my work I strictly focused on fast hypothesis validation and fast implementations workable prototypes.

-I mostly working with Python and Java stack, but not restricted by those technologies and can rapidly learn other things it it is needed for achieving business goals.
+I've been mostly working with Python and Java stack, but not restricted by those technologies and can rapidly learn other things it is needed for achieving business goals.

 I had wide experience with Search Engines (solr, elasticsearch), NLP frameworks (NLTK, Spacy, Stanza, huggingfaces, flair) Machine Learning frameworks (tensorflow, keras, sklearn, pytorch) and dozen of other things.
-I have wide experience with organizing  Machine Learning process end-to-end and bootstrapping the work of the Data Science Team.
+I have wide experience with organizing  Machine Learning processes end-to-end and bootstrapping the work of the Data Science Team.

-Several times I launched own product for the local market.
+Several times I launched product for the local market so far.

 *Industries I have special experience with:* Legal & Regulatory, Financial, Entertainment, Information Retrieval